Rtr665052/infrahash/README.md

 ## Overview
 InfraHash is an infrastructure-focused project built to demonstrate secure and scalable application deployment on AWS using Terraform and Kubernetes.

 The project is centered on Infrastructure as Code, container orchestration, secure networking, and cloud architecture design.
 It is being developed as a practical platform for testing AWS infrastructure patterns, deployment workflows, and hybrid deployment concepts.
+Designed and deployed AWS infrastructure using Terraform to support containerized workloads on Kubernetes (EKS), focusing on scalability, security, and modular infrastructure design.

-## What This Project Demonstrates
+## 🎯 What This Project Demonstrates
-- AWS infrastructure provisioning with Terraform
+- Infrastructure as Code (Terraform) for AWS environments
-- Kubernetes-based application deployment
+- Kubernetes-based application deployment (EKS)
 - Multi-tier cloud architecture design
-- Load balancing and network segmentation
+- Load balancing and traffic routing with ALB
+- Secure networking (public/private subnets, access control)
-- CI/CD and deployment workflow experimentation
+- CI/CD workflow integration and automation concepts
-- Secure infrastructure practices in a cloud environment
+- Real-world troubleshooting and infrastructure iteration

 ## Current State
 InfraHash is an active work-in-progress project.